tr00gle/scallion-recipe-management/README.md

 3. `cd` to the scallion project direcotry
 4. `npm install`
 5. Open directory in code editor of your choice
+6. If you took option 2, checkout the `start-workshop` branch

 ## Agenda
 1. Get setup